High-Security Gate Buying Guide for Commercial & Industrial Organizations

 The Heavy Duty swing gate is more like a door in that it opens at one end and typically extends 90 degrees when fully open (swing options are 90 degrees each way or 180 degrees one way).
 The gate can swing inside or out, and it can have one or two leaves.
 However, the swing gate can be hazardous at unmanned, unmarked entrances because of its ability to swing outward, unlike slide gates, which are pulled sideways and align against a fence.
 Therefore, if swing gates are automated, space and stopping lines are necessary in front of the gate to ensure it does not hit a vehicle that is waiting to pass through, or a person passing by.
 Note that automatic vehicular swing gates should never be used for pedestrians.
 Separate pedestrian access is required if pedestrians need to access the area behind the gate system.
 The gate operators are designed for vehicles only.
 Loops and contact edges are designed to detect vehicles only – not people.

 The vertical lift gate moves upward to open, rather than sideways or outward.
 With twin lifting columns, one each side, the gate is raised above the height of authorized vehicles that pass through.
 Since it does not need space to the front and rear, or to each side of the vehicular opening, the vertical lift gate is one of the most compact, space-efficient gate designs.
 It can also span large openings (up to 60 feet) and opens quickly in a vertical direction.
 However, the lift gate columns can look imposing in certain settings, and the thought of passing under a raised gate can seem unsettling to certain drivers.
-Therefore, vertical lift gates are most suitable and aesthetically appropriate for industrial settings, provided the given model offers sufficient lifting height for the passage of even the tallest vehicles expected to use the entrance.
+Therefore, vertical lift gates are most suitable and aesthetically appropriate for industrial settings, provided the given model offers sufficient lifting height for the passage of even the tallest vehicles expected to pass through the entry gate.

 The vertical pivot gate opens by rotating upward at one lower corner and pivoting 90 degrees upward, and resting on its side edge when fully open.
 Given the space required to store the gate panel on one side is slightly greater than the gate height, a relatively small amount of storage space (on one side) is required to store the gate panel while in the open position.
 The design is most suitable for industrial settings where space to the sides of a vehicular opening is limited and where no overhead restrictions exist.
 However, there are limitations relative to clear opening width, gate panel height, design flexibility and the level of security provided.